keimochizuki/hsv/README.md

-If you have any experience in using R, you may know that you can install many contributing packages through R console's [Install package(s)...] procedure.
+If you have any experience in using R, you may know that you can install many contributing packages through R console's [Install package(s)...] menu.
 However, that can be done only for packages which are officially listed on R's website (CRAN, or Comprehensive R Archive Network).
-Since hsv package is the author's personal product, it is not available on standard GUI menu on R console.
+Since hsv package is the author's personal product, it is not available on CRAN, and standard GUI (Graphical User Interface) installation is not supported.

 The code of this package is published (as you are currently reading) on GitHub website.
-Fortunately, there is a functionality for R to install miscellaneous packages:
+Fortunately, there is a functionality for R to install miscellaneous packages from GitHub:
 `install_github()` function in devtools package.
 Therefore, in this step, you first prepare devtools package for your R, and by using it,